Chamber of Deputies (Rwanda)

 The Chamber of Deputies (Umutwe w'Abadepite; Chambre des Députés) is the lower house of the bicameral national legislature of Rwanda.

 It was created under the new Constitution adopted by referendum in 2003.

 Composition

 The Chamber is made up of 80 deputies.
-Of these, 53 are elected for five-years term by proportional representation and 24 are elected by provincial councils; of the remainder, two are appointed by the National Youth Council, and one by the Federation of the Associations of the Disabled.
+Of these, 53 are elected for five-years term by a closed party list and 24 seats are reserved for women who are elected by provincial councils; of the remainder, two are appointed by the National Youth Council, and one by the Federation of the Associations of the Disabled.

 Election results

 Deputies elected to serve from 2018 to 2023 are as follows: